ESQ.BUILD— Sole Practitioner Incubator for Memphis Law Grads

 You are not precluded from accepting a job offer if one arises during the program.

-The new application can be found by CLICKING HERE, and the new deadline to submit applications to the Memphis Bar Association is Friday, November 18th.
+The application can be found by CLICKING HERE, and the deadline to submit applications to the Memphis Bar Association is Friday, August 15th.
 The graduate can hand deliver, fax or email application materials to Anne Fritz at